-A goal is to promote self-sufficiency of assisted families through the HCVP and Public Housing FSS Programs.
-The Housing Choice Voucher (Section 8) continues to offer a FSS Program to 19 families (as of June, 2017).
-All 72 original participants have either fulfilled all requirements and goals of the program, or otherwise transitioned off the program.
+A goal is to promote self-sufficiency of assisted families.
+The HCVP (Section 8) continues to offer a FSS Program to 19 families (as of June, 2017).
+All 72 original participants have either fulfilled all requirements and goals or otherwise transitioned off the program.
+A goal is to improve community quality of life and economic vitality by implementing security improvements and marketing to attract higher income residents.
+In 2017, NLRHA continued its efforts to address moderation concerns through the following major upgrades: